A New Look at Birmingham, AL

 Red Mountain Park

 Located less than 10 miles from Ross Bridge, Red Mountain Park offers outdoor fun for the entire family.
 The park itself is free and offers 11 miles of hiking/biking trails.
-Tucked away just inside the park are the Red Ore Zip Tours and Bean Stalk Forest which offer adventure in the forest for a reasonable fee.
+Tucked away just inside the park are the Vulcan Materials Zip Tours and Bean Stalk Forest which offer adventure in the forest for a reasonable fee.
 If you can peel the kids away from the pool at the resort, pack a picnic and hide away in the forest for the day!

 Experience Some Urban Art